lipsia-fmri/lipsia/docs/cylarim/index.rst

+In this example, the cortical ribbon is divided into three depth strata ('deep', 'middle', 'superficial'), and two-sample tests are performed to obtain three contrasts: deep-middle, deep-superficial, and middle-superficial.
+Z-values uncorrected for multiple comparisons are obtained using using permutation tests by randomly reassigning cortical depth values.

-The program **vcylarim_probe**
-identifies predominant middle layer activations ('-type top_m') using a conjunction analysis, and the next command uses "vfdr" to correct the result for the false discovery rate (FDR).
+The program **vcylarim_probe** then identifies predominant deep layer activations ('-type bottom_m') using a conjunction analysis in which the conjunction between the contrasts 'deep-middle' and 'deep-superficial' is computed.
+Finally, the resulting map is corrected for the false discovery rate (FDR) using a significance level of 0.01.
 The output image can be visualized either using the program **vini** or converted to nifti and visualized using other imaging software.